Quafadas/ShoelaceSansBundler/README.md

-Serve a static site with laminar and shoelace.
+One file static site with laminar and shoelace.
 No bundler.

 # Dependancies